boltdesignsystem/bolt/packages/components/bolt-tabs/README.md

-The Tabs component provides a menu for displaying multiple panels of content one at a time.
+Tabs organize multiple panels of related content, allowing users to view one panel at a time.

 ###### Install via NPM